Our Teachers & Staff

 Currently, I live with my husband and 2 children in Midtown, very close to the gorgeous Piedmont Park.
 I enjoy walking around the city with my family and 2 dogs, Remus and Rosie.
 In my free time, I enjoy reading books, watching NBA basketball (go Cavs!), and playing/coaching Ultimate (frisbee).
 I also enjoy riding my bike around the city... you may catch a glimpse of me riding my purple bike to school!

-Mrs. Candice Ellison - 2nd Grade STEAM Teacher
+Mrs. Candice Ellison - STEAM Teacher

 Candice Ellison is an accomplished educator with over a decade of experience in the field of education.
 Originally from Powder Springs, Georgia, she pursued her passion for teaching by earning a Bachelor of Science in K-8 Education from the University of Arizona in 2013.
 Since then, she has worked in a variety of schools from Title 1 to Blue Ribbon, German Language Immersion, International Baccalaureate and STEAM.
 Gifted certified, Ms. Ellison comes from Jackson Elementary, where she served as the Gifted and Talented Coordinator.
 Ms. Ellison is committed to making learning engaging, relevant, and fun for all students!